by The Inmate

 —Italo Calvino, Six Memos for the Next Millennium

-About nine months ago my colleagues and I, delivery drivers for DHL Worldwide Express, attended a meeting.
+About nine months ago my colleagues and I, delivery drivers, attended a meeting.
 In it we were told if our performance did not meet expected standards we should go look for a job somewhere else (Strange, even after meeting many of those standards we’re all looking for jobs somewhere else).
 This came after months of being badgered about our statistical performance often based upon things that were out of our control.
 Morale had been low for a long time and a big reason for it was this confrontational mentality that not only we experienced from our supervisors but that our supervisors also experienced from theirs.
 The hoops my supervisors had to leap through made ours seem a lot more tolerable.
 Still, one of my colleagues used to tell me, “When I make that left turn out of the driveway, I’m the boss.”

 David Gordon calls this in-your-face attitude the “stick” mentality and in 1996 he was convinced that it was still the motivational program of choice for most corporations.
 The bigger the stick the better.
 Seven years later not much has changed.